wyxfhb/jettl/doc/obsidian/Current Notes.md

 **Q1:** **How should we handle sequencing when we need strict execution order but want to avoid implying mutation on a class/interface wire?**
 **Q2:** **What connector pane patterns do you recommend for methods that are logically “queries” (read-only) versus “commands” (mutating) in LabVIEW OOP?**
 **Q3:** **Where should we draw the line between using explicit sequencing structures and restructuring code to preserve natural dataflow without serialization wires?**

+### Style Guidelines

+#### Method access scope

+- **Default all new methods to Private.**

+- Update the LabVIEW configuration (e.g., `.ini`/template/scripting defaults) so that newly created methods are **Private by default**.

+- Change a method to **Public/Protected only when it is part of the intended API**.

+#### Properties and accessors

+- **Do not use property nodes as public/caller-facing accessors.** Avoid placing property nodes on the caller’s block diagram for “get/set” behavior.

+- Prefer **explicit accessor methods** that encapsulate any property node usage internally:

+    - `Read <Property>` methods perform **property-node reads** internally.

+    - `Write <Property>` methods perform **property-node writes** internally.

+- Rationale: improves encapsulation visibility at the call site and avoids issues where **property nodes are not supported for interfaces**.

+#### Connector panes and method signatures

+- Standardize rescripted methods/functions on the **4x2x2x4 connector pane** pattern, consistent with connector pane guidelines.

+- Keep signatures small: **excluding the object reference and error terminals**, methods/functions should have **0–2 inputs**.

+- If additional inputs are required, **bundle them into a typedef’d cluster** rather than expanding the connector pane.

+#### Terminal placement and wiring conventions

+- **Do not wire terminals on the top row of the connector pane** unless the VI is explicitly a thin wrapper intended to forward/wrap object functionality.

+- Readability rules for all block diagrams:

+    - Route **error wires behind** other wires (back layer).

+    - Ensure **no wire overlaps**—layout should make dataflow easy to follow at a glance.

+#### Icons

+- Remove the default **cube/box element** from class icons.

+- Rely on **banner and wire color conventions** for identification; the cube provides minimal semantic value and is not needed to distinguish classes from interfaces.

+**Q1:** Can you propose a consistent naming convention (including prefixes/suffixes) for `Read/Write` accessor methods across our class hierarchy?
+**Q2:** Can you define a standard terminal mapping for our 4x2x2x4 connector pane (which terminals go where) so everyone scripts and wires consistently?
+**Q3:** Can you provide a few canonical block diagram layout patterns for common OOP call chains that keep error wires in the back and avoid wire overlap?

+### Idea: Messages with outputs

+This capability is implemented at the component level, but exposed through the interface message contract.

+Rationale: It enables wrapper actors (actors that delegate to other actors) to capture and reuse a callee’s output.
+For example, if an inner actor executes a method and produces analyzed data as its output, the wrapper layer can consume that output for purposes such as logging, auditing, metrics, or trace enrichment—without requiring the wrapper to re-compute or re-derive the same data.

+**Q1:** How should the interface message represent outputs (typed payload, metadata, or both), and what guarantees do we want around schema stability?
+**Q2:** Should outputs be available only on success, or also on partial failure (e.g., best-effort outputs plus error details)?
+**Q3:** What constraints do we need to prevent sensitive outputs from being logged or propagated across wrapper layers unintentionally?

+### Value of code decoupling

+Decoupling business logic from the framework creates three concrete benefits:

+* **Testability:** you can unit test the logic without standing up the framework runtime.
+* **Reusability:** the same logic can be reused in other contexts (including other frameworks) without refactoring.
+* **Performance and maintainability:** reduced coupling typically reduces framework-driven dependencies and overhead (for example, unnecessary load-time work tied to framework initialization).

+In practice, the most immediate payoff is **being able to test logic independently of the framework**.
+A secondary payoff is that keeping framework-facing boundaries clean makes it easier to integrate with other frameworks.

+### Actor methods should be shared-clone, reentrant by default

+Actor methods should be **shared clone** and **reentrant** by default to support concurrency and avoid unintended serialization or contention across instances.

+### Public vs. private methods

+* **Public:** only the **actor’s API surface**—i.e., **messages and actor API methods** that define how other components interact with the actor.
+* **Private:** any additional helper methods or functions created to implement behavior should be **private to the actor**.

+This keeps the actor’s contract small and stable while allowing implementation details to evolve without breaking callers.

+### Constructors (`Init.vi`) should not throw errors

+Constructors should not throw errors.
+In particular:

+* `Init.vi` **should not output errors**.
+* Any work that might fail (I/O, resource acquisition, configuration validation, etc.) should be moved into a separate method such as `Setup.vi`, where failures can be handled explicitly as part of the actor’s startup workflow.

+This aligns with the principle that **errors are values** and should be modeled and handled intentionally, rather than being emitted from constructors in a way that complicates initialization semantics.

+Reference: *Errors are Values; Please Treat Them That Way* (Ethan Stern) — [https://www.youtube.com/watch?v=8vhYLlaXaQU&list=PLvDxiIkwuMQtiOZ_WWbk6ZCXfeAKxtwo-](https://www.youtube.com/watch?v=8vhYLlaXaQU&list=PLvDxiIkwuMQtiOZ_WWbk6ZCXfeAKxtwo-)

+**Q1:** How should `Setup.vi` report failures—return an error value, publish a failure message, or transition the actor into a “failed” state?
+**Q2:** What criteria should determine whether a method belongs in the public actor API versus remaining private helper logic?
+**Q3:** What are the best patterns for testing actor logic in isolation (e.g., pure functions, dependency injection, message simulation) in this framework?